Travel.State.Gov > Intercountry Adoption > Country Information > North Macedonia Intercountry Adoption Information

-Exercise normal precautions in Macedonia.
+Exercise normal precautions in North Macedonia.

-If you decide to travel to Macedonia:
+If you decide to travel to North Macedonia:

-WARNING: Do not attempt to adopt or obtain custody of a child in Macedonia before a U.S. consular officer issues the Article 5 Letter in any adoption case.
+Warning: Do not attempt to adopt or obtain custody of a child in North Macedonia before USCIS has provisionally approved your Form I-800 petition AND a U.S. consular officer issues the “Article 5/17 Letter” for your adoption case.